 If your main objective is to visit as many towns as possible, your best option is to use the ferry service.
 You can purchase a day pass and get off at the towns you're most interested in visiting and get back on the ferry once you're ready.

-If you are only interested in relaxing in one town and maybe visiting a couple more, using public buses is best.
+If you are only interested in relaxing in one town and maybe visiting a couple more, using public transportation is best.
 If you are confident driving, a car rental is a good option if you want to drive around and have a parking space where to leave your car overnight, otherwise parking is a bit hard to find, especially during high season.

 The Frugal Option

 Buses around the lake: ASF Autolinee has regular bus services around the lake, departing from Piazza Matteotti's bus station.
 Main routes include Como to Colico (€6.20, for two hours, three to five times a day), through all the villages on the western shore, and Como to Bellagio (€3.40, for 70 minutes, departs every hour).
 Services start at around 5 AM until around 10 PM daily.
 Tickets can be bought directly from with a credit card or on the bus with cash or a bus pass.

 Ferry service around the lake: Ferries and hydrofoils traverse across the lake, year-round from the jetty at the north end of Piazza Cavour.
 These services are operated by Navigazione Lago del Como, from around 7 AM until around 8 PM.
 Tickets can be purchased near the dock of almost any town, look for the ticket offices or online.
 People with disabilities can buy theirs on board.

 Slow ferries (passengers only) operate two main routes: Como-Colico: stops at each town from southwest to the north (including Bellagio and Varenna).
 Lecco-Bellagio (only during summer): only serves towns in the southeastern branch of the lake.Travel times are 1-2 hours depending on the destination.